Kyuu-Ji/htb-write-up/luanne/write-up-luanne.md

 curl --user webapi_user:iamthebest localhost:3001/~r.michaels/id_rsa
 ```

-Using the SSH key to login into the box as _r.micheals_:
+Using the SSH key to login into the box as _r.michaels_:
 ```
 ssh -i rmichaels.key r.michaels@10.10.10.218
 ```